OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 ## Conclusion

-The templates covered in this post show how it's possible to extend the functionality of Octopus and enable you to retrieve secrets from Vault, or any other secrets manager and use them in your deployments or runbooks.
+The templates covered in this post show how it's possible to extend the functionality of Octopus and retrieve secrets from Vault, or any other secrets manager, and use them in your deployments or runbooks.

-Until next time, Happy Deployments!
+Happy deployments!

 ## Learn more

+For further information, you can read:

-- Read the [AppRole Pull Authentication](https://learn.hashicorp.com/tutorials/vault/approle) tutorial showing how to retrieve SecretIDs securely.
+- The [AppRole Pull Authentication](https://learn.hashicorp.com/tutorials/vault/approle) tutorial showing how to retrieve SecretIDs securely.
 - HashiCorp Vault documentation for the [K/V v1 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v1).
 - HashiCorp Vault documentation for the [K/V v2 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v2).